hax0kartik/rehid/Readme.md

 @luigoalma Help, testing and listening to my rants.

-Druivensap on my discord server for helping me test out .
+Druivensap on my discord server for helping me test out.

 Luma3ds devs and contributors